The latest information and inspiration.Subscribe

 Facts and ideas will change so check back for updates.

 The 2012 Book of Discipline 632.4b(21) directs the Conference Board of Global Ministries “to support the United Methodist Committee on Relief’s World Hunger/ Poverty Ministry by encouraging annual conferences to appoint an annual conference hunger coordinator and form an annual conference hunger committee that relates to the annual conference board of global ministries.”
-Don and Caroline Kluver are the volunteer coordinators.
-You can contact them at firstname.lastname@example.org – 712.732.7901 with your questions
+Don and Caroline Kluver (firstname.lastname@example.org – 712-732-7901) and Rev. Cephas Davis (email@example.com - 641-522-7754) are the volunteer coordinators.
+You can contact them with your questions.

 Who are the hungry?